#1 Home Improvement Retailer

 The Home Depot Garden Center at Greenville, TX

 On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
+Many people feel inspired to refresh their outdoor space for entertaining, as well.
 Planning your garden lets you make the most of your time and space.
 You can also add beauty and interest with hardscaping, stonework, and water features.
 No matter what outdoor projects you choose to tackle, The Home Depot Greenville, TX Garden Center can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Always read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it will even out as time passes.
+If you start them a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone